-The Master of Ministry degree is designed for those with a minimum of two years of pastoral experience and who, due to present pastoral ministry, are unable to enroll in a year long program in the seminary.
+The Master of Ministry degree is designed for those with a minimum of two years of pastoral experience and who, due to current pastoral ministry, are unable to enroll in a year long program in the seminary.
 This degree is designed to further develop a man's philosophy of ministry and ministry skills both in the local church and on the mission field.

 Courses are available in residence through a two-week modular format in January and July each year.
 A minimum of 18 hours must be completed in residence.
 By following the schedule of two-week courses, the candidate may complete up to 24 credits in residence within three years.
 Since the schedule introduces a new cycle of courses every four years, the candidate may complete all of his requirements through the two-week modular course schedule.
-Up to 12 hours of credit by video/satellite instruction from BJU's Office of Extended Education may be applied with the prior approval of the dean of the seminary or through the seminary's Institute for Holy Land Studies.
+Up to 12 hours of credit by video/satellite instruction from BJU's Center for Extended Education may be applied with the prior approval of the dean of the seminary or through the seminary's Institute for Holy Land Studies.
 The program requires 30 hours.

 Missionary Track-The missionary track is open only to missionaries currently serving on the foreign field.
 Twelve hours must be completed in residence, which may be completed in one or two summers (June and/or July).
-Eighteen hours of the program may be completed away from the campus through BJU's Office of Extended Education or study tours offered through the seminary.
+Eighteen hours of the program may be completed away from the campus through BJU's Center for Extended Education or study tours offered through the seminary.
 Master of Ministry candidates approved for the missionary track will consult with the dean of the seminary for the planning of their programs.

-The following core courses are required:

-20 hours of course work must be selected from the following:
+20 hours c of course work must be selected from the following:

 Min 600 Management Principles & Practices

-Min 606 Pastoral Ethics 4
+Min 606 Pastoral Ethics

 Min 611 Ministry Financial Management 4

 Min 632 Interp & Application in Preaching 4

-Min 633 Expository Preach from Biblical Narr
+Min 633 Expository Preach from Biblical Narr4

 Min 636 Expository Preaching from OT Poetry 4

 Min 638 Expository Preaching from Prophecy 4

-Min 641 Expository Preaching from Matthew
+Min 641 Expository Preaching from Matthew 4

+Min 661 Evangel/Outreach Min-Local Church

 Min 700 Pastor's Personal Life & Develop 4

 Min 708 Philosophy/Ministry of Church Music 4

+Min 711 Discipleship Training4

-Min 721 Prayer/Revival in Scripture & Hist 4
+Min 721 Prayer/Revival in Scripture & Hist

 Min 741 Premarital/Marital/Family Counseling4

 Min 751 The Pastor as Crisis Counselor

-Min 771 Current Biblical/Theological Issues 4
+Min 771 Current Biblical/Theological Issues

 Min 775 Theology & Practice of Prayer 4

-s of course work must be selected from the following:

-SAS 380 Practical Psychology2

-SAS 381 Practical Counseling2

-of course work must be selected from the following:
+10 110 410 0

 Bi 500 Teaching Bible Principles

-Bi 510 Denominational Doctrines
+Bi 510 Denominational Doctrines2

-CH 601 Church History
+CH 601 Church History 3

-CH 602 Church History
+CH 602 Church History 3

-CMn 502 Church Meeting Management
+CMn 502 Church Meeting Management 2

-CMn 534 CMn 535 Crisis Counseling
+CMn 534 Crisis Counseling1

-CMn 535 CMn 536
+CMn 535 Premarital Counseling1

-Family Counseling
+CMn 536 Family Counseling1

-CMn 660 CMn 664 Foundations of Education
+CMn 660 Foundations of Education

+CMn 664 Psychology of Education

-Ed 608 Psychology of Education
+Ed 608 Philosophy of Education

 Hi 505 Reformation

-Hi 516 Baptist History
+Hi 516 Baptist History 2

 Min 606 Pastoral Ethics

-Min 611 Ministry Financial Management
+Min 611 Ministry Financial Management 4

-Min 659 Preaching Practicum
+Min 659 Preaching Practicum 3

 Min 669 Field Strategies in Missions

-Min 679 Theological Issues on Mission Field
+Min 679 Theological Issues on Mission Field 3

-Min 685 Biblical Geography & Archaeology
+Min 685 Biblical Geography & Archaeology 3

-Min 697 Holy Land Studies
+Min 697 Holy Land Studies 3

-Min 699 European Studies: Early Modern Era
+Min 699 European Studies: Early Modern Era 3

-NT 650 New Testament Theology
+NT 650 New Testament Theology 3

-OT 640 Old Testament Theology
+OT 640 Old Testament Theology 3

 Rel 701 Biomedical Ethics

 Th 612 Christian Apologetics

-TOTAL

-· · · · · · · · · · · · · · · · · · ·